NCNU-Project/PCH-recording/README.md

 	- change `163.22.22.67:5060:5060/udp` to "your_IPV4:5060:5060/udp"
     - `rtpengine.conf`:
 	- this one is at the field `interface`, the format is `private_IP!public_IP`, so just edit the `public_IP`'s field
-4. start the application with: `docker-compose up`
+4. start the application with: `docker compose up`

 ## Add the users for kamailio
 - get into kamailio container: `docker exec -it demo_kamailio_1 /bin/bash`